EuroLinux/eurolinux-open-docs/docs/jumpstarts/8-jumpstart.md

 If your storage allows it, the following partitions are also highly recommended:

 - `swap` - 1GB or more depending on the system RAM and workload.
 Swap is also required for hibernation.
 Depending on the workload of the system, it should be at least as spacious as system RAM.
-- `/home` - at least 1GB - but in most cases, if `/` can be as big as 80GB
+- `/home` - at least 1GB - but in most cases, if `/` can be as big as 80GB,
   then `/home/` usually takes the rest of the free space

 ### installation in basic graphic mode

-If there is a problem loading/running your graphic card driver (it might results in a black screen/error message or graphic artefacts).
+Suppose there is a problem loading/running your graphic card driver (it might results in a black screen/error message or graphic artefacts).
 There is the possibility to install EuroLinux in basic graphic mode.